seal-codes/pitch/pages/13-innovation-showcase.md

 <!--
 This isn't just another app - this represents genuine innovation.
 Built with 88% AI assistance using bolt.new, seal.codes demonstrates what's possible when we combine human creativity with AI capability.
 We didn't build another todo app or social network clone - we solved a fundamental problem that's existed since the dawn of the internet.

+[SHORT VERSION] Built with 88% AI assistance, this isn't another app clone - we solved a fundamental internet problem.
+Our vision: empowering every user to leverage their existing social identities to prove ownership and authenticity.
 -->